gleesonm1/pyMELTScalc/docs/introduction.rst

 Introduction
 ==============================

+**Warning! pyMELTScalc is no longer supported.
+Following the release of v0.1.29 the name of the main repository was changed to PetThermoTools.
+This repository and associated documentation is maintained solely for backwards compatibility with some published work.
+To see up-to-date instructions regarding how to perform thermodynamic calculations in Python please see petthermotools.readthedocs.io**

 Welome to pyMELTScalc - an open-source Python3 tool for performing phase equilibria calculations using the MELTS or Holland et al. (2018) thermodynamic models.

 Using MELTS